-The MRP brings families and communities together who, traditionally, would not have the chance to participate in team sport.
-Participation in sporting clubs allows families with disability to be included in the normal experiences that are accessible to everyone else.
+The MRP brings families and communities of neurodiverse young people together.
+Families that, would not have the chance to participate in team sport.
+This participation in sporting clubs allows families with disability to be included in the normal experiences that are accessible to everyone else.

-GingerCloud Foundation’s Modified Rugby Program (MRP) is a specifically designed community and social participation activity.
-The MRP uses sport to engage people with Autism and other learning or perceptual disability with their broader community.
+GingerCloud Foundation’s Modified Rugby Program (MRP) is a specifically designed community and social participation activity for neurodiverse young people, with Autism, Down Syndrome, ADHD and other learning and perceptual disabilities.
 Find your nearest MRP Club, click here!

 For many years, GingerCloud Foundation’s co-founders Megan and Anthony Elliott hoped that one day their son Max, who has Autism and complex language disability, may be able to play a team sport, at their local rugby club.

 However, given the complexity of his cognitive disability they realised many elements of junior rugby would need to be modified for this to happen.
 During this time, Max was doing a small group rugby skills training course with another friend with a learning and perceptual disability coached by professional rugby player Dallan Murphy.
 In 2013 when Max was 10, he had developed enough basic skills to be able to play a simplified form of the game...